 - We grow in virtue or self-mastery by submitting to “the saving action of the Holy Spirit.”
+In other words, God is asking us and helping us to do good and to become good.
 This is why St. Paul wrote, “If we live by the Spirit, let us also walk by the Spirit.”
 (CCC 2516)

 Practical Application: Lenten activities